William McMaster Murdoch: Night of the sinking

 On 14 April 1912, Murdoch had the 10:00 a.m. to 2:00 p.m. watch on the bridge.
 However, the officers' lunch was served at 12:30.
 Lightoller returned to the bridge at that time to relieve Murdoch and let him grab a quick bite to eat.
 Murdoch did not return until 1:00–1:05 p.m.
 When Murdoch returned, Lightoller mentioned that Captain Smith had given him a message regarding ice.
-Murdoch showed no overt surprise, but Lightoller was under the impression that the subject was new to the first officer, just as it had been to him.
+Murdoch showed no surprise, but Lightoller was under the impression that the subject was new to the first officer, just as it had been to him.
 Dinner for the officers was served at 6:30 p.m. in the Officers' Mess.
 Murdoch, then off duty, had taken the opportunity to have his meal.

 Then he headed up to the bridge, arriving at 7:05 p.m..
 Upon arrival, he took the watch for a half-hour so that Lightoller could have his own dinner.
 At about 7:15, Lamp Trimmer Samuel Hemming arrived on the bridge and reported to Murdoch that all the lights had been set for the evening.
 Murdoch told him to get "the fore-scuttle hatch closed, there is a glow left from that, as we are in the vicinity of ice, and I want everything dark before the bridge."
 Murdoch was keenly aware that ice was near, and he was being particularly careful to ensure that nothing interfered with the night vision of the lookouts and officers.
 Lightoller returned from dinner to resume his watch.
 Murdoch remarked to him that the temperature had dropped another four degrees.
 Murdoch departed the bridge, and later relieved Lightoller at 10:00 p.m.
 Lightoller conveyed to Murdoch the ship's course and the ice field that they were approaching, and that they expected to be in the vicinity of the ice somewhere around 11:00.
 Lightoller wished Murdoch "joy of his Watch" and departed the bridge.